mj3b/juno/openai_integration_documentation.md

 - Collaborative analytics features
 - Advanced visualization and reporting

-This OpenAI integration represents a significant advancement in the Jira AI Analytics Agent's capabilities, providing enterprise-grade natural language understanding while maintaining the reliability, performance, and cost-effectiveness required for production deployments.
+This OpenAI integration represents a significant advancement in the JUNO's capabilities, providing enterprise-grade natural language understanding while maintaining the reliability, performance, and cost-effectiveness required for production deployments.